MurphyWants/ScreepsScripts/README.md

 Work in progress scripts for the game screeps Most of this was thrown together to make it work.

 ## TODO
 - Write better tower functions
 - Right now it just repairs

 - Figure out an offensive and defensive strategy

+- Flag definitions

 Roles are in order that I defined them in creepRoles.js.
 Pardon if it seems like it is disorganized, will reorganize later.